 A neural network is a technology system that is patterned after the operation of neurons in the human brain.
 The purpose of a neural network in data mining is to help recognize any sort of pattern that may exist within your data set, and to react to that certain pattern in a “humanlike way.”
 To “train” this technology, you must present it with a wide variety of different scenarios and teach it how to react, and it will eventually reach a point where it knows how to respond on its own, similar to a human.
 Commercial applications for this technology range anywhere from signal processing, to weather radar systems, to even security networks (credit cards and debit cards).

-Data scientists are employed to analyze and interpret complex to help business make decisions.
-Data scientists tend to be part mathematician, part computer scientist and part trend-spotter.
+Data scientists are employed to analyze and interpret complex to help businesses make decisions.
+Data scientists tend to be part mathematicians, part computer scientist and part trend-spotter.
 Most people that choose to pursue a career in this field tend to come from a statistics or data analytics background, which allows them to use both their skills in computing in combination with their skills of data mining and analytics.
-Skills needed to be a data scientist often include data visualization, machine learning (branch of AI based on algorithms and automation), pattern recognition (recognize patterns in data), and data preparation (process of converting raw data into another format to be more easily consumed).
+Skills needed to be a data scientist often include data visualization, machine learning (branch of AI-based on algorithms and automation), pattern recognition (recognize patterns in data), and data preparation (the process of converting raw data into another format to be more easily consumed).

 In the ever-changing modern world of IT, there are almost always new technologies and processes being developed each day.
 Although that may seem overwhelming, it is actually a strong positive for someone who is trying to gain access into the world of IT.
 So, take a class, intern at a new company, or even give us a call at Agile to see what position within the IT universe will best suit your unique skill set.